asvrada/CollegeProj-MiniGameEngine/README.md

 Open for all feedback

 ## _Todo Lists:_
-1. Add Vertex index list
+1. Fix all the memory leaks
 2. Load Model's vertex infomation from external file
 3. Options for changing Background